-- small ice crystals formed directly by deposition of vapor on to ice nuclei; - small supercooled liquid water (cloud) droplets; - slightly larger graupel ice particles.
+- small ice crystals formed directly by deposition of vapor onto ice nuclei; - small supercooled liquid water (cloud) droplets; - slightly larger graupel ice particles.

-An updraft of air is also needed to blow the small particles upward relative to the larger ones falling down.
+An updraft is also needed to blow the small particles upward relative to the larger ones falling down.

-These three conditions can occur in cumulonimbus clouds between altitudes where the temperature is $0^{\circ}$ C and $-40^{\circ}$ C. However, most of the electrical charge generation is observed to occur at heights where the temperature ranges between -5 and $-20^{\circ}$ C (Fig. 15.21).
+These three conditions can occur in cumulonimbus clouds at altitudes where temperature is between 0°C and -40°C. However, most of the electrical charge generation is observed to occur at heights where the temperature ranges between -5 and -20°C (Fig. 15.21).

-The details of how charges form are not known with certainty, but one theory is that the falling graupel particles intercept lots of supercooled cloud droplets that freeze relatively quickly as a glass (i.e., too fast for crystals to grow).
+The details of how charges form are not known with certainty, but one theory is that the falling graupel particles intercept lots of supercooled cloud droplets that freeze relatively quickly as a glass.
+[Definitions: A glass is a state of solid material in which the molecules have random arrangement.
+A crystal has an ordered lattice of molecules.]
 Meanwhile, separate ice nuclei allow the growth of ice crystals by direct deposition of vapor.
 The alignment of water molecules on these two types of surfaces (glass vs. crystal) are different, causing different arrangement of electrons near the surface.
+Ice crystals tend to have negative charges at the tips of the crystal arms.

-If one of the small ice crystals (being blown upward in the updraft because of its small terminal velocity) hits a larger graupel (falling downward relative to the updraft air), then about 100,000 electrons (i.e., a charge of about $1.5 \times 10^{-14}$ C) will transfer from the small ice crystal (leaving the ice crystal positively charged) to the larger glass-surfaced graupel particle (leaving it negatively charged) during this one collision (Fig. 15.22).
+If one of the small ice crystals (being blown upward in the updraft because of its small terminal velocity) hits a larger graupel particle (heavier and falling downward relative to the updraft air), then about 100,000 electrons (a charge of about 1.5×10^{-14} C) will transfer from the small ice crystal (leaving the ice crystal positively charged) to the larger glass-surfaced graupel particle (leaving it negatively charged) during this one collision (Fig. 15.22).
 This is the microphysical electrification process.